 To learn more about laser therapy and how Dr. Leitner utilizes it to treat gum disease, listen to his informative podcast here.

 A gum graft is a treatment for gum recession that uses tissue from the roof of the patient’s mouth to build up tissue where it has receded.
 If there’s been significant damage to the gums, some areas may need grafting to restore their appearance.
-A graft can cover the roots of your tooth to help keep future infection at bay.
+A graft can cover the roots of your tooth to help keep future infections at bay.

 Protecting your gums will help your smile last a lifetime.
-When you come in for your regular cleaning and exam, we’ll check your gums for disease and monitor the state of your oral health.
+When you come in for your regular teeth cleaning and exam, we’ll check your gums for disease and monitor the state of your oral health.